About Community and Children's Services

 The Department of Community and Children's Services (DCCS) has a wide remit to provide care and support to the residential and worker population of the City of London.
 It is responsible for:

-- all the people, housing, education, social care and community services for the 9292-strong residential community within the Square Mile
+- all the people, housing, education, social care and community services for the more than 9000 residents within the Square Mile

-- public health, leisure and adult education for both residents and the 550,100 people working in the City of London
+- public health, leisure and adult education for both residents and the more than half a million people working in the City of London

 - building new affordable homes and for the maintenance and repairs programme of our existing properties including the Barbican Estate, Middlesex Street Estate, Golden Lane Estate and ten other estates situated in six different London boroughs